Herbert Park, Ballsbridge, Co Dublin

 Bandstand and Heritage

-The ornate bandstand, featured in Phil Lynott’s “Old Town” video, remains a focal point for occasional concerts and community events.
-Its wrought‑iron columns and decorative roof echo the Edwardian spirit of the original exhibition.
+The Edwardian bandstand remains a focal point for occasional concerts and community events.
+Its wrought-iron columns and decorative roof echo the spirit of the original exhibition, and it even earned a cameo in Phil Lynott’s “Old Town” music video.
+Recent restoration works have ensured the structure remains a standout feature for visitors.

 Duck Pond and Wildlife

-The pond, originally built for the exhibition, now hosts a thriving carp population (Common and Mirror Carp) and a resident flock of ducks, swans and occasional herons.
-In February 2006 the pond was drained for cleaning; carp were temporarily relocated and re‑stocked in 2009.
+The pond, originally built for the exhibition, now hosts a thriving carp population (Common and Mirror Carp) alongside a resident flock of ducks, swans and occasional herons.
+In February 2006 the pond was drained for a major cleaning; carp were temporarily relocated and the water was re-stocked in 2009.
+It provides a peaceful spot for birdwatching and quiet reflection.

 Formal Gardens & Cherry Blossoms

-Spring brings a spectacular display of cherry‑blossom trees – the highest concentration in Dublin – making April the ideal month for a leisurely stroll among pink petals.
+Spring brings a spectacular display of cherry-blossom trees, making April the ideal month for a leisurely stroll among pink petals.
 The formal gardens are dotted with seasonal flower beds, mature trees and benches that invite quiet contemplation.
+For nature enthusiasts, the park also features a marked Native Tree Trail highlighting 15 indigenous species, with a downloadable guide available from Dublin City Council.

 Playgrounds

 Two children’s play areas cater to different age groups.
-The older, smaller playground sits at the southern end near the pond, while the newly refurbished northern playground offers modern equipment and a safe, rubber‑surfaced surface.
+The older, smaller playground sits at the southern end near the pond, while the newly refurbished northern playground offers modern equipment and a safe, rubber-surfaced area for younger visitors.

 Sports Facilities